Ideas Pt II: Finding your Edge

 Danesh holds a PhD in Nanophotonics from the National University of Singapore.
 Before joining EF, he had designed and built photonic systems for A* STAR and Sumitomo Electric Labs.
 He had also published 10 papers in top photonic journals.
 He used his Tech Edge to start Transcelestial which is developing a space laser network that will be able to transfer data 1,000 times faster than current wireless technology.
 Read more here.

-If you have years of experience within a certain industry, and have an insight on how it could be improved, you are likely to be a Domain Edge.
+If you have experience within a certain industry, and have an insight on how it could be improved, you are likely to be a Market Edge.

 Your insight should be non-obvious.
 It should be surprising.
 Ask yourself, could someone outside of the industry have guessed this?
 If yes, you need to go back to the drawing board.

-If you’re still a student, or straight out of academia, it is unlikely that you are a Domain Edge.
+If you’re still a student, or straight out of academia, it is unlikely that you are a Market Edge.
 Make sure you don’t confuse Edge with passion.
-If your idea is in music, sport, dating, housing, food or entertainment and you don’t have years of experience in that industry, it’s unlikely you are a Domain Edge.
+If your idea is in music, sport, dating, housing, food or entertainment and you don’t have years of experience in that industry, it’s unlikely you are a Market Edge.

 Julian had 12 years experience as a media executive at Warner Bros and Netflix.
 He used his experience as Director of Content at Netflix in Japan to start Blockpunk at EF.
 Blockpunk flips the world of content on its head, giving anime creators more control over digital rights to their work through the use of blockchain technology.

-Phoebe worked at Aviva, the insurance company before joining EF.
+Phoebe worked at Aviva for 2 years, the insurance company before joining EF.
 She is now co-founder of Brolly tackling the consumer nightmare of managing insurance products.
 Phoebe’s experience in the sector gave her a unique insight into the mechanics of the insurance world and the network required to solve this problem.
 Read more about Brolly here.